 The NEOS Server offers the

-GAMS/BDMLP is a free Simplex-based LP solver that comes with any
+GAMS/BDMLP is a free Simplex-based LP solver and is intended for small- to

 The user must submit a model in GAMS

 format to solve an optimization problem.
 For security purposes, the model

 If you are unfamiliar with GAMS, the

 Examples of models in GAMS format can be found in the